-It is February 2021, and ESTA travel still looks like a distant dream.
+It is February 2021, and ESTA USA travel still looks like a distant dream.
 But last summer, it felt like travel was about to start again, Europe had reopened – albeit with restrictions – and people began to move again.
 Fast forward seven months, and it feels like we are back to square one.

 Coronavirus has started to mutate into different forms; meaning countries have begun to shut their borders again and implement more stringent restrictions.
 The new U.S president has implemented mandatory quarantine on all U.S arrivals.
 And the British government has introduced compulsory hotel quarantine on arrivals from high-risk countries.

 So we’re seemingly incredibly far from travel reopening.

 What are the current restrictions on USA Travel?